Super Bowl XXXIV: Playoffs

 Playing in his first ever NFL playoff game, Warner threw for 395 yards and 5 touchdowns, with 1 interception, as the Rams defeated the Minnesota Vikings, 49–37 in St. Louis, by scoring 35 unanswered points in the second half.
 Bruce caught 4 passes for 133 yards and a touchdown.
 Faulk gained 101 combined rushing/receiving yards and scored 2 touchdowns.
 Although Vikings quarterback Jeff George threw for 423 yards and 4 touchdowns, three of his scores occurred late in the 4th quarter, after the Rams had already put the game away.

 The Rams then narrowly defeated the Tampa Bay Buccaneers, 11–6 at home, in a hard-fought defensive struggle in the NFC Championship Game.
 The first half ended with the Rams leading 5–3 on a Jeff Wilkins field goal and after a bad snap by the Buccaneers went through their own end zone for a safety.
-Tampa Bay then scored a field goal in the 3rd quarter to take the lead.
+The Buccaneers then scored a field goal in the 3rd quarter to take the lead.
 But Warner threw a 30-yard go-ahead touchdown pass to receiver Ricky Proehl with 4:44 left in the game.

 Meanwhile, the Titans started out their postseason by narrowly defeating the Buffalo Bills, 22–16 in Nashville, on a famous, trick kickoff return play that became known in NFL lore as the Music City Miracle.
-Tennessee jumped to a 12–0 halftime lead with an Al Del Greco field goal, a safety by Kearse, and a McNair touchdown run.
-However, Buffalo came back to take the lead, 13–12 with Antowain Smith's two touchdown runs in the second half (the two-point conversion after Smith's second touchdown failed).
+The Titans jumped to a 12–0 halftime lead with an Al Del Greco field goal, a safety by Kearse, and a McNair touchdown run.
+However, the Bills came back to take the lead, 13–12 with Antowain Smith's two touchdown runs in the second half (the two-point conversion after Smith's second touchdown failed).
 In the 4th quarter, the Titans regained the lead after Del Greco kicked his second field goal.
 With 16 seconds left in the game, Bills kicker Steve Christie made what seemed to be the game-winning 41-yard field goal to give his team the lead, 16–15.
 However, Neal received the ensuing kickoff and handed the ball off to Wycheck, who then lateraled the ball to Dyson on the other side of the field, who eventually ran 75 yards to the end zone for the game-winning touchdown.
 The play was reviewed to determine whether Wycheck had lateraled the ball to Dyson or made an illegal forward pass.
-Referee Phil Luckett upheld the original call on the field of a touchdown, giving Tennessee the win.
+Referee Phil Luckett upheld the original call on the field of a touchdown, giving the Titans the win.